devnicolasc/SonoffBasic/README.md

 # SonoffBasic
-Itead Sonoff is a smart wifi switch to control electronics power supply.
-SonoffBasic allows to control sonoff switch via the cloud, with a very basic features.
+SonoffBasic allows to control Sonoff switches via the Ewelink cloud, with a very basic features.

 ### ⚠️ Project was tested on sonoff basic only.
 Other devices will be tested and adjust in the future.
 ## requirements